SeikaHirori/WordScramble/_docs/README.md

         - WIP
     - [x] 2.
 Add a toolbar button that calls startGame(), so users can restart with a new word whenever they want to.
         - Note:
-            - I already implemented this at this commit ... whoa, I was curious enough (and annoyed that I couldn't manually get a new word) that I was already already :3
+            - I already implemented this at commit **92895ca** ... whoa, I was curious enough (and annoyed that I couldn't manually get a new word) that I was already already :3
     - [ ] 3.
 Put a text view somewhere so you can track and show the player’s score for a given root word.
 How you calculate score is down to you, but something involving number of words and their letter count would be reasonable.